 Simon is a graduate of NUI Galway.

-Liam is a Global Security Manager at HPE and focused on SOC/IR and early career talent development in the security Industry.
+Liam was previously employed as Global Security Manager at HPE his main focus on SOC/IR and early career talent development in the security Industry.
 This is particularly aimed at coordinated recruitment and upskilling at core Security locations worldwide (Ireland & US).

 Liam’s areas of focus are on Talent development, Cyber Defense, Incident Response and Threat Intelligence